Dont Get Hung Up: Understanding Single- and Double-Hung Windows

 A couple of the most common window frame types are single-hung and double-hung.
-While these two traditionally popular frame styles present many similarities, understanding how they are different can go a long way toward helping you determine which one is a good solution for your house.
+While these two historically popular frame styles have many similarities, understanding how they are different can go a long way toward helping you determine which one is a good solution for your house.

 What Does Single- or Double-Hung Mean?

 However, the two are not the same.
-“Hung” is a window term that refers to the number of moveable window sashes.
+“Hung” is a window term that applies to the number of moveable window sashes.
 On a single-hung window, only the lower sash opens and closes.
 Double-hung windows, by comparison, allow movement in both the upper and lower sashes.
-As a result, homeowners may find that one window type works better for their needs and budgets better than the other, even though they look almost indentical.
+Because of that, homeowners may find that one window style works better for their needs and budgets better than the other, even though they look almost indentical.

 Some reasons to choose a single-hung window

-An enduring style, single-hung windows have been the standard window choice used in newer home builds, apartment buildings and business spaces.
-Single-hung windows are both a cost-effective choice for a replacement window, and one that continues to be appealing in homes all over the country.
+An enduring style, single-hung windows have been the standard window choice used in newer home construction, apartment buildings and office spaces.
+Single-hung windows are both a cost-effective option for a replacement window, and one that continues to be appealing in homes all over the country.

-Since the upper sash is immovable on single-hung windows, installing a single-hung window can also make construction work more convenient, since there are fewer moving parts.
+Since the upper sash is fixed on single-hung windows, installing a single-hung window can also make construction work more convenient, since there are fewer moving parts.

-Single-hung windows are a great selection for homeowners who are looking for:
+Single-hung windows are a great selection for homeowners who want:

 - A cost-effective product for multiple windows